MicrosoftDocs/mesh-docs/mesh/Setup/Content/guest-access.md

 - Guests won't see Mesh events in their calendar

-- Guest access not supported on WebGL or Quest
+- Guest access not supported for Mesh in Teams or Quest

-- Images and Video links must be properly permissioned for Guest
+- Images and Video links must be properly permissioned for Guest sharing

 - Guest users may need to sign in twice